-The ConfigurationProperty annotation (Java) or attribute (.NET) lets you add custom meta information to properties.
+The ConfigurationProperty annotation (Java) or attribute (.NET) enables you to add custom meta information to properties.
 The ICF framework scans the meta information and collects this information to build the ConfigurationProperties object inside the APIConfiguration.
 The following meta information can be provided: